Does GEHA Insurance for Rehab Cover Addiction Treatment?

 This allows the health insurance company to provide a uniform set of coverage, meaning all customers know exactly what their deductibles, copays, and other expenses will be.
-Typically, with GEHA insurance, you’ll want to choose an in-network facility, as this will save you the most money.
+Though this can be helpful, due to the fact that it is a federal government insurance provider, few facilities are ‘in-network’ with GEHA.

 What are the GEHA Prior Authorization Requirements?

 Preauthorization can be required for obtaining rehab services with your GEHA policy.
 But do not worry, the Admissions team at Icarus Behavioral can help make this process as smooth and seamless as possible.

 In many cases, GEHA reauthorization can be accomplished through a call to Icarus, without having to jump through hoops or collect supporting paperwork on your own.
 A quick call to the Admissions staff can provide answers and let you know policy coverage details as well as any authorizations needed.

 Establishing what type of care someone needs when entering rehab is necessary.
 The medical care provided is essential, but the comfort and quality of the facility can be equally important.

 Unfortunately, in most cases, the nicer the facility is, the more you’re required to pay out of pocket.
 However, in the case of GEHA, there’s a cap placed on the total amount of out-of-pocket expenses clients are required to pay each year.
 If your plan covers special treatment, your out-of-pocket costs will never exceed a specific limit.